paridebroggi/paridebroggi.github.io/index.md

 layout: home
 title: Home
 ---
-Hi, welcome to my home... here you can find my latest side projects and posts.
-Check out the portfolio or the notes section to discover more.
+Hi!
+Welcome to my home.
+Here you can find my latest posts and side projects.
+To discover more, please check out the portfolio or notes sections.